MKFM's Call With Santa

 He’d probably be grateful to know if your chimney is clear or not as well!

 As Santa is a busy man, each child can leave him a message and be in with a chance of a call back from the man himself during his break.

-Santa will be on The MK Breakfast Show every weekday in December and on Christmas Day itself.
+Santa will be on The MK Breakfast Show every weekday in December.

 And remember boys and girls: Santa likes a mince pie left out and carrots for his reindeer.

 It's all thanks to Skyline Taxis on MK 222111.
 Don't drink and drive this Christmas - call a cab!